mpmp23/PLTestRepo/README.md

 ## Problem
 - I lack vram - need azure openai api key. better than using on ollama.
 I can't really process anything. azure openai - need access to generate better compute power.
+- The main blocker is VRAM - hence the need for either azure OpenAI (for both 1.
+Better cypher generation and 2.
+Querying) or more VRAM with GPUs on AWS (renting vms that the firm owns) to run a local model (just like ollama but API access)

 # Specific Setup Instructions
 ## to add in new information for now